mcleeder/ChessFanSite/README.md

-# Python Projects
+# ChessFanSite

-ChessApp: Pull chess game data from Chess.com's public API.
-Create some basica stats and compare the games of two playerss.
+ChessApp: A project I made at boot camp.
+Pretty simple, mostly a melange of features I wanted to learn to use in Python.
+So it pulls chess game data from the Chess.com API, it has some web scraping using Beautiful Soup, and it does some CRUD stuff.